 Professional Development Courses

-Take your Israel education to the next level.
+Take your knowledge of Israel, big Jewish ideas, and pedagogy, to the next level.

 Unpacked for Educators’ Professional Development Courses are cohort-based experiences designed for educators who want to go deeper.
 Whether you’re revamping your school’s curriculum or seeking to grow your own expertise, these guided tracks offer structure, support, and a community of passionate peers.